fetsorn/fetsorn.github.io/src/evenor/design.md

 - overview with a list of records and a search bar
 - profile with a single record
 ### overview
-overview consists of a navigation bar, a serach bar, and a set of paragraphs
+overview consists of a navigation bar, a search bar, and a set of paragraphs

 overview updates on every change to the search bar